 Continuity mistake: When Velvet jumps in front of the Pie at the beginning to keep him from running away, she says "Whoa Pie."
 But Mr. Edes has not yet called the horse a pirate which leads to his unusual name.
 Given in the film the horse is chestnut-coloured, she can't be referring to his colour.

-Revealing: When Velvet and Mi and talking to the jockey in the pub, there is a blackboard behind him listing the menu.
+Revealing mistake: When Velvet and Mi are talking to the jockey in the pub, there is a blackboard behind him listing the menu.
 However, all the writing is backwards.
 The film negative apparently got flipped, in this print at least, resulting in a reversed image.
 This is the only scene where reversed lettering is seen.

 Plot hole: After The Pie runs away and breaks the delivery cart, Velvet jumps on Miss Ada (the family's cart horse) to chase after him.
 It seems very convenient that Miss Ada, whose only job is to pull the cart, is standing untied in the yard wearing a riding bridle, just waiting for Velvet to jump on.